wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-measures-dax-power-bi/includes/6-lab.md

 	> [!div class="mx-imgBorder"]
 	> [![New table](../media/lab-6-7-ssm.png)](../media/lab-6-7-ssm.png#lightbox)

-1. In the formula bar, enter the following:
+1. In the formula bar, enter the following, and then press Enter:

 	```DAX
 	Date =